debugger.debuggercontroller module

 The path of the target. (read/write)

 This can be set before launching the target to configure a working directory.
 Be default, it is the path of the binaryninja executable.
-In the future, we will change the default workding directory to the folder that the executable is in.
+In the future, we will change the default working directory to the folder that the executable is in.

 Getter: